Skip to main content

 About SLU's Trudy Busch Valentine School of Nursing

 Saint Louis University has been a national leader in nursing education since 1928.
-We have a national reputation for innovative and pioneering bachelor's, master's, post-master's nurse practitioner certificate and doctoral (D.N.P. and Ph.D.) programs.
+We have a national reputation for innovative and pioneering bachelor's, master's, post-master's nurse practitioner certificates and doctoral (D.N.P. and Ph.D.) programs.

 SLU’s Trudy Busch Valentine School of Nursing programs are nationally recognized for their innovative and comprehensive curricula.
 Throughout the years, the Trudy Busch Valentine School of Nursing's faculty has played a pivotal role in advancing the growing field of nursing research.